Performance | North South East West Percussion Quartet By Caroline Mallonee

-North South East West is a composition scored for four percussionists in four corners.
-The musicians may be in the four corners of the hall, surrounding the audience, or in four corners of a stage.
+North South East West is a composition by Caroline Mallonee scored for four percussionists.
+The musicians will be in four corners surrounding the audience.
 The piece features recognizable patterns passed around the ensemble in different directions and at different speeds; the effect is visceral.

 Caroline Mallonee (b.
 1975) is a composer and performer based in Buffalo, NY.
 Mallonee’s music has been programmed at venues in New York City including Carnegie Hall, Lincoln Center, Symphony Space, Merkin Hall, Bargemusic, Tenri Cultural Center, Town Hall, Roulette, and Tonic, as well as further afield at the Long Leaf Opera Festival (NC), Carlsbad Music Festival (CA), Bennington Chamber Music Conference (VT), Cambridge Music Festival (UK), Tokyo Opera City (Japan), the Corcoran Gallery (Washington, DC), Turner Ballroom (Milwaukee, WI) and Jordan Hall (Boston, MA).